 Yes.
 All server and camera connections are completed over TCP/IP.
 The camera interface operates entirely over HTTPS, meaning all data is accessible only via an encrypted connection.
 TrueLook also has user-level security.
 User accounts can be created for each project, limiting access to unwanted viewers.
 Users can be assigned varying levels of access.

 All our camera systems now include HD security recording.
-You can view security video directly from our interface to investigate thefts or jobsite incidents.
-Time-lapse videos are completely separate – TrueLook can record any number of simultaneous time-lapses.
-These videos are playable anytime directly from within the TrueLook interface.
+You can view video recordings directly from our interface to investigate thefts or jobsite incidents.
+Time-lapse videos are a separate feature – TrueLook can record any number of simultaneous time-lapses.
+These time-lapse videos are also playable anytime directly from within the TrueLook interface.

 Yes, it is simple to either embed or link to the camera on your current webpage using simple HTML code.
 This code can be found in the Admin area of the interface.

 TrueLook is an entirely web-based application.
 Any modern browser can use TrueLook.

 All our video files, such as time-lapse videos, are in mp4 format, so you will need to make sure your browser of choice supports mp4 videos (almost all browsers do).